NannyML/nannyml-cloud-sdk/docs/index.md

 This snippet provides an example of how you can set up an A/B-testing experiment in NannyML Cloud.

-You can configure each of the available metrics by providing an optional value for ROPE and HDI width.
+You can configure each of the available metrics by providing a value for ROPE and HDI width.
-If a `None` is provided, NannyML will calculate a sensible default during the first evaluation run.

 ```python
 import nannyml_cloud_sdk as nml_sdk